mxdhavgautam/SocietyComplaintManagementSystem/README.md

 ### About
 The purpose of this project is to help manage the many complaints of a residential area or society.
 It is capable of keeping records of lodged complaints and keep track of their status, i.e., pending or resolved.

 The idea for this program was inspired after seeing how in a residential area, a lot of the complaint records regarding plumbing/wood work or any such thing are maintained in a register or notebook and keeping those records up to date is a tedious and inefficient task and how that system needed a refresh.
+This program can also be directly used to upgrade and optimise the complaint registry system of our college hostels as well.

 This program streamlines the same process while utilizing concepts such as **Database Management, Error Handling,** and **File Handling.**
 - Database Management: All complaints and their statuses are stored and managed in a MySQL Database.
 - Error Handling: Use of Try and Except statements + Errors formatted to a user understandable syntax while maintaining program execution on encountering the same.
 - File Handling: All complaints entered are saved in the form of a record in a "log file" in the same directory of the program as a data backup.